|

 michael@oradour.info This section of the website is checked regularly and

-any dead links will be removed as soon as discovered.
+any dead links will be removed as soon as discovered (to date I have never been asked to

 - There is plenty of free car parking space in

-accommodate both cars and Camping Cars (Motorhomes, or RVs) during daylight hours.
+accommodate both cars and Motor Caravans, or RVs during daylight hours.
 In

 towing a caravan you are probably best advised to leave the caravan on a

-site, such as one of those listed below and visit without it, as parking in
+site, such as the one shown below and visit without it, as parking in

-the new village has not been designed to accommodate such long outfits.
+the new village has not been designed to accommodate such long vehicles.

 - There has been an